Freiling87/CCU/CCU/Scratchpad.md

 Save that Agent ID and return them to them rather than following a new one
 ###			C	Knocked Out
 New
+###			C	Lookout
+New
+When alerted, will run towards nearest ally and alert them
 ###			c	Panic
 New
 ###			C	Robot Clean